Comedy, Music

 IMDB 8 | Jan , 1989

 In an effort to cure her smoking habit a middle-aged woman discovers that she can communicate with her long lost son while watching a Halloween safety program on TV.
 After suffering a nervous breakdown, her husband, a used car salesman, is revitalized when he travels back in time to drive the first car he ever sold.
 Seventeen years later a powerful canned food manufacturer crashes the same car into a toaster truck while endorsing a brand of yams on live TV.
 At the funeral his clergyman experiences a crisis of faith when he and a lifelike Mexican continue their search for a married couple who have befriended an insect who enjoys drinking lime soda.
-They later meet a young man whose bizarre murder scheme involves four innocent members of an experimental rock band who have all given up smoking.Between Science and Garbage
+They later meet a young man whose bizarre murder scheme involves four innocent members of an experimental rock band who have all given up smoking.Behind a Hill

 IMDB 4.5 | Mar , 2012